Guest article: Training with FUNino

 Sequence

 • The children on one side run one after the other with the ball in their hands to the cone wall.
-They then either sprint to a mini goal and throw or roll the ball into it.
+They then sprint to a mini goal and throw or roll the ball into it.

 • Then change tasks.